Kokkonut-case/2025_ModellingInEcology_BSc/README.md

 # 2025_ModellingInEcology_BSc
-Scripts from the different BSc student projects in the winter semester 2025-2026 course "Theoretical Evolutionary biology and Ecology"
+The three files included here were written by small teams of students that participated in the winter semester 2025-2026 "Theoretical Evolutionary Ecology" Bachelors elective module.
+Each team was tasked with writing a simple model to test a research question they developed in the first half of the subject.
+Students were guided by the postdoc coordinators, but the work is their own.